hogle-javascript/syncano-dashboard/README.md

 This will run only tests with tag = class.

+All accounts used for e2e testing will be deleted after 1h of no activity :fire: !

 If part of the tests fail for some reason, you can temporarily disable them by `--skiptags` argument.
 So if, for instance classes tests fail, you can modify `package.json` e2e line, so that it looks like this: